 Many children are exposed to potentially traumatic events such as car crashes, the sudden loss of a loved one, disaster, and violence.
 While most children recover well, between 15 and 20% of those exposed to severe stressors develop persistent posttraumatic stress symptoms.

-The Trauma Recovery Lab within MUARC (Monash University, Australia) aims to understand and facilitate children’s and families’ recovery from traumatic stress.
-We use a mix of research methods with an emphasis on quantitative, observational approaches (e.g., the EAR, a device to sample sounds in participants’ daily lives), combined with qualitative, interview research.
+The Trauma Recovery Lab within University of Melbourne’s Child Health and Wellbeing Program aims to understand and facilitate children’s and families’ recovery from traumatic stress.
+We use a mix of research methods with an emphasis on quantitative, observational approaches (e.g., the EAR, a device to sample sounds in participants’ daily lives), combined with qualitative, interview research and an interest in young people from around the globe.

 The Lab’s research has 4 focus areas: 1) the role of emergency professionals in trauma & recovery; 2) the role of family members in trauma & recovery; 3) the consequences of fatal domestic violence; and 4) psychosocial care for children and families in post-conflict areas.